-Your overpayment is hidden in the incorrect metrics.
-PR agencies often say “we have published 30 articles”, but they do not give you (or you don’t ask) a list of publications, how much traffic, conversions, and purchases they brought you, etc.
+In this case, your overpayment is hidden in the incorrect metrics.
+A PR agency might tell you they have published 30 articles, but they do not give you a list of publications, information on traffic, conversions and purchases, etc. (or you don’t ask).

-Most PR companies choose to charge executers, which are mostly a fixed monthly or quarterly fee charged for a contractual agreement of a minimum of 6 months.
-Most of the time is paid in advance.
+Most PR companies choose to charge executers, which are usually a fixed monthly or quarterly fee charged for a contractual agreement of at least 6 months.
+Most of the time it is paid in advance.

-It ensures clients of a certain level of services during the contractual time and the basis of determining the time to put into a client’s PR is a simple calculation: hourly rates multiplied with the estimated time taken to execute the agreed services.
+It assures clients of a certain level of services during the contractual time.
+The basis for determining the time to put into a client’s PR is a simple calculation: hourly rates multiplied by the estimated time taken to execute the agreed services.

-Sometimes, the working hours for a brand will be higher than promised, but it balances off with times when there is less to do around the account.
-And in total, it ensures some stability to the PR firm which can serve now for long-term goals and can cover day-to-day activities.
+Sometimes, the working hours for a brand will be higher than promised, but this is typically balanced by the times when there is less to do for the account.
+And overall, this arrangement ensures some stability for the PR firm, funding its long-term goals and day-to-day activities.
 But it doesn’t guarantee stable results for the client.
-So consider the agreement, based on the achievement of KPIs and you’ll be able to control your expenses or stop the contract.
+So consider negotiating an agreement based on the achievement of KPIs, and you’ll be able to control your expenses or stop the contract.
 This method is called payment-by-results.

 It usually consists of a basic fee plus a success fee.
-The latest is charged for certainly gained media coverage through the PR efforts, also known as pay-per-placement.
-This is the option most appealing to clients that are skeptical of PR and are all into proven ROIs.
+The latter is charged for media coverage gained through the PR efforts, also known as pay-per-placement.
+This is the most appealing option for clients who are skeptical of PR and want to see proven ROIs.

-Many PR agencies offer many services, like strategic planning, project management, and execution.
-It will provide employees like an account director, account manager, account planner, project manager, creative director, art director, copywriter, copy editor.
-Each comes with a salary at a different level and their time spent on your work or campaign will be estimated and paid.
-The client will pay those expenses plus a multiple added on to cover a roughly 20% profit margin and overheads.
+PR agencies typically offer many services, including strategic planning, project management, and execution.
+They employ various professionals, such as an account director, account manager, account planner, project manager, creative director, art director, copywriter, and copy editor.
+Each comes with a salary at a different level, and their time spent on your work or campaign will be estimated and paid.
+As the client, you will pay those expenses plus a multiple added to cover a roughly 20% profit margin and overheads.
 If your agreement is for one year, this cost is divided by 12 to provide what is called your retainer fee per month.
-In addition, a full-time person doesn’t actually yield 160 hours a month.
+In addition, consider that a full-time employee doesn’t actually yield 160 hours a month.
 After you subtract vacations, sick days, and unproductive time, you end up with about 120 hours a month.

-But your project might be on the starting stage when you need minimal services.
-And you don’t need to pay for the full services.
-This is paid irrespective of coverage achieved, though professional companies will give clients results.
-This is not usually an option for SMEs and startups.
+But your project might be in the starting stage when you need minimal services.
+While you may not require their full services, these fees must be paid irrespective of the coverage you receive (though professional companies will give clients results).
+This is not usually feasible for SMEs and startups.